-Managing toilet needs (Activity 5 in Appendix 1: Managing toilet needs or incontinence)
+Managing toilet needs or incontinence (Activity 5 in Appendix 1)

 Some people with Parkinson's will develop incontinence problems, or have difficulties reaching the toilet in time, possibly due to mobility or dexterity issues.
 Many people with Parkinson's may need to use continence pads, or need someone to prompt, supervise or assist them in going to the toilet.